A Complete Breed Guide

 Osteoarthritis (also known as degenerative joint disease or simply arthritis) is painful inflammation of one or many joints and can occur secondary to a number of factors, including joint trauma or infection, however most frequently it occurs in Labradors and other large breeds due to congenital joint defects such as hip and elbow dysplasia.
 In these conditions the normal conformation of the joint is lost, leading to instability which can result in inflammation of the joint and the development of degenerative changes to the bone and cartilage.
 These changes manifest as pain and reduced mobility which worsens over time.

-Osteoarthritis is a chronic condition and is usually managed through a combination of diet, nutritional supplements, physiotherapy and prescribed anti inflammatory and pain relief medication.
+Osteoarthritis is a chronic condition and is usually managed through a combination of diet, joint supplements, physiotherapy and prescribed anti inflammatory and pain relief medication.
 Addressing any known underlying causes (such as hip or elbow displasia), along with weight management is also important for best results.

 Top joint supplements for Labradors